dvera/riskreport/biomarker/alp.md

 ## Alkaline Phosphatase (ALP)

-"Alkaline Phosphatase (ALP) is an enzyme found in many parts of your body.
-Monitoring this biomarker helps diagnose diseases of the liver or bones and measure how well your liver is working.
+Alkaline Phosphatase (ALP) is an enzyme found in many parts of your body.
+Monitoring this biomarker helps predict outcomes of the liver or bones and measure how well your liver is working.
 Each part of your body produces a different type of ALP.
 Most ALP is found in your liver, bones, kidneys, and digestive system.
-Abnormal levels of ALP in your blood may be a sign of a wide range of health conditions, including liver disease, bone disorders, and chronic kidney disease."
+Abnormal levels of ALP in your blood may be a sign of a wide range of health conditions, including adverse liver health outcomes, bone disorders, and adverse kidney health outcomes.

 <div style="display: flex; flex-direction: column; gap: 10px;">